 Episode 21: The Squall

-living thing.
-Outside, night turned black as they were engulfed by the
+Outside, night turned black as the ship was engulfed by the storm.

+reassuring.
 "Keep the nose down fifteen degrees.
-Miss Sarah, open the maneuvering valves
+Miss Sarah, open the

-airship died: sucked up into a thunderhead, gas cells expanding as she climbed,
+how an airship died: sucked up into a thunderhead, gas cells expanding as

-until her hydrogen bled away through the relief valves and she fell.
-The
+she climbed, until her hydrogen bled away through the relief valves and she

 "Thirty seconds," said Sarah.
 She sounded every bit as calm as Everett.

-thought indignantly, if that’s how it’s going to be, I’ll show them!
+he thought indignantly, if that's how it's going to be, I'll show

 "Still climbing, a thousand feet per minute, passing through 2500’" he said,